rift-lecture/warmup/README.md

 1. makeLLVMModule
 1. compile

-The first one create an LLVM module, which represents one compilation unit.
+The first one creates an LLVM module, which represents one compilation unit.
 In this module we use the C++ API of LLVM to construct the intermediate representation (IR) of a function called "aFun".
 This function takes one int argument and returns it.
 I.e. the function is equivalent to:

     int aFun(int n) { return n; }